Stored Reports will no longer be supported as of 1 August 2023.

 - Confirm that the columns have the correct data type listed.

 - If your report is time-based, then you will need to select one or more columns as a primary key.
-Grow will look at the data based on that primary key and add any rows that doesn’t match that key.
+Grow will look at the data based on that primary key and add any rows that does not match that key.

-If the report is rip-and-replace, then you won’t see the option to select a primary key.
+If the report is rip-and-replace, then you will not see the option to select a primary key.

 Here are some best practices for selecting a primary key: